Darshit02/codex/README.md

 # CodeX

-CodeX is a Pair programming webApp where developer stay connect and pair with programer who work on their favourite languages.
+CodeX is a Pair programming webApp whare developer stay connect and pair with programer who work on their favourite languages.

 ## Tech Stack